Lemon Orzo Stuffed Peppers

 Stuff the Peppers

-Don’t worry we are almost done.
+Don't worry we are almost done.
 This recipe does seem to have a long list of ingredients, but keep in mind that a lot of the ingredients are repetitive.
+ALSO, this dish is amazing and worth every step.

 Finally, time to put everything together!
 Stuff the orzo mixture into the roasted red peppers.
-If there is some of the
+If there is some of the mixture left over, stuff it around the peppers in the casserole dish.

 The peppers are cooked and it is almost time to indulge.